How-to: nml module¶

 Returning a parameter value¶

-Return a parameter value by calling get_param_value
+Return a parameter value by calling get_param_value and providing the

 paramter name: